VORMie/discord-server-nuker-bot/README.md

 * !whomegalol : Bans everyone except the user
 * !kickbuttowski : Kicks everyone except the user
 * !jamesbond007 : Gives the user admin permission.
 The user can change anything except roles that other admins have
-* !everthingatoncebylenka : Deletes emojis, roles, channels, and bans the users.
+* !everythingatoncebylenka : Deletes emojis, roles, channels, and bans the users.

+## Fake Commands
+Use these to throw people off into thinking that this bot is just of the fun quality and moderation of life bot.
+* !8ball
+* !ban @user
+* !kick @user
+* !coinflip